 Most Sunni Muslims in the Arabian Peninsula do not believe a caliphate is necessary to implement conservative Muslim political and social thought (Aguero).
 However, they share some of the same grievances about government that gave rise to ISIL in Iraq and Syria.
-One expert, who prefers to remain anonymous, argues that the Arab Spring showed that populations in the Arab world are rejecting what they see as a dysfunctional system of governance across the region.
+Noureddine Jebnoun, professor of contemporary Arab studies at Georgetown University, argues that the Arab Spring showed that populations in the Arab world are rejecting what they see as a dysfunctional system of governance across the region.
 There is a demand for greater participatory governance, social justice, and better economic opportunities.
-At the same time, however, they are supportive of the implementation of Sharia law, including low tolerance for gender equality and non-believers (Aguero).
-But it is important to keep in mind, particular in Muslimmajority countries, that Sharia is considered to be a way of life, not merely a legal code (Aguero).
-According to a 2014 Pew poll, making Sharia the law of the land has 74 percent support in the MENA region.
+At the same time, however, they are supportive of the implementation of Sharia law, including low tolerance for gender equality and non-believers (Jebnoun; Aguero).
+But it is important to keep in mind, particular in Muslim-majority countries, that Sharia is considered to be a way of life, not merely a legal code (Aguero).
+According to a 2014 Pew poll,7 making Sharia the law of the land has 74 percent support in the MENA region.